datacarpentry/organization-genomics/_episodes/03-ncbi-sra.md

 # Accessing the original archived data

-The [sequencing dataset (from Lenski paper) adapted for this lesson](http://www.datacarpentry.org/organization-genomics/data/) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) which is a large (>3 quadrillion basepairs as of 2014) repository for next-generation sequence data.
+The [sequencing dataset (from Blount paper) adapted for this lesson](http://www.datacarpentry.org/organization-genomics/data/) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra) which is a large (>3 quadrillion basepairs as of 2014) repository for next-generation sequence data.
 Like many NCBI databases, it is complex and mastering its use is greater than the scope of this lesson.
 Very often, as in the Lenski paper, there will be a direct link (perhaps in the supplemental information) to where on the SRA the dataset can be found.
 E.g. the link from the Lenski paper is [http://www.ncbi.nlm.nih.gov/sra?term=SRA026813](http://www.ncbi.nlm.nih.gov/sra?term=SRA026813)

 ## Locate the Run Accessory Table for the Lenski Dataset on the SRA